How to Return Mail to Sender via Canada Post? (Step-by-Step Guide)

 The last step you need to take to return a letter via Canada Post is to deposit it in the Street Letter Box.
 Canada Post will then collect the letter and send it back to the sender.
 Suppose you know the new address of the person to whom the letter was originally sent.
 In that case, you may write it in the piece of mailer.
 However, forwarding the letter would require additional postage.
 You can also visit the local Post Office to return the item.

 Note: Canada Post is legally required to send all the mailers they receive.
-So, there is a chance that you will keep receiving the wrong mail until you let the sender know about the address change.
+So, there is a chance that you will keep receiving the wrong mail until you let Canada Post know about the address change.

-What Are The Conditions For Returning Mail to Sender Via Canada Post?
+Conditions For Returning Mail to Sender Via Canada Post

 Canada Post has specific conditions for returning mail that they deliver.
 In other words, Canada Post doesn’t have to return all the mailers that do not get delivered.
 For instance, Canada Post will not accept return mail if you open the mailer.